 Your DNA story:

 This is the page that gives you your ethnicity report.
+While your ethnicity estimate itself will likely do little to help you if your aim is to learn more about your family history, it is something many people look forward to when waiting on their DNA test results.
+You’ll be given an ethnicity estimate based on the genetic data in your DNA sample.
 If you click any ethnicity, it will show you a percentage match for the sample pool of that region, as well as locations included in that region.

 Basically, this is DNA circles for potential ancestors not already in your tree.
 Say that many members in your “John Smith” circle have listed John’s parents, but you don’t have those parents in your tree.
 This section shows you the details of those high-probability tree members.
 If you click one of these results, you’ll be shown the circle that prompted this match and how many matches had the suggestion in their tree.